-The response of consumption to income changes is a key statistic for evaluating the validity of modern consumption theories, and also, for estimating the effectiveness of fiscal policy.
-Recent literature uses a range of approaches from structural models, quasi-natural experiments, and direct survey evidence to study the short-run effect of different sized transitory income shocks with different signs, see Jappelli and Pistaferri (2010), Havranek and Sokolova (2020), Gelman (2021) and Crawley and Theloudis (2024) for recent surveys.
-The present paper builds on this body of work to analyze the intertemporal Marginal Propensity to Consume (iMPC) from a transitory income shock.
-We exploit the responses to a question in the Italian Survey of Consumer Expectations (ISCE) which surveys a quarterly panel of 5,000 individuals representative of the Italian resident population aged between 20 and 75.
+The response of consumption to income changes is a key statistic for evaluating the validity of modern consumption theories, and for estimating the effectiveness of fiscal policy.
+Recent literature uses a range of approaches from structural models, quasi-natural experiments, and direct survey evidence to study the short-run effect of transitory income shocks.1 The present paper builds on this body of work to analyze the intertemporal Marginal Propensity to Consume (iMPC), a key function to evaluate assess modern macroeconomic models and to gauge the size of fiscal multipliers in general equilibrium models (Auclert et al., 2024).

-The novelty of our approach is that for the same individual, we elicit the propensity to consume as the result of different sized hypothetical shocks over more than one period.
-The survey question asked respondents to allocate three different amounts of hypothetical lottery winnings ( $\in$ 1,000, $\in$ 10,000, and $\in$ 50,000) between consumption and saving in the year following the survey and over the long run.
-The responses provide data on planned consumption up to 20 years after the survey, and allow construction of an empirical impulse response function to positive, unexpected, and transitory income shocks of different sizes.
-The richness of the data enable us to determine whether the shape of the iMPC varies across socioeconomic groups, levels of income risk, cash-on-hand, and macroeconomic uncertainty.
+The novelty of our approach is that for the same individual, we elicit the consumption response over many periods as the result of different sized hypothetical shocks.
+To analyze these issues, we exploit data from the Italian Survey of Consumer Expectations (ISCE) which surveys 5,000 individuals representative of the Italian resident population aged between 20 and 75.
+The survey question asked respondents to allocate three different amounts of hypothetical lottery winnings (€1,000, €10,000, and €50,000) between consumption and saving in the year following the survey and over the long run.

+The responses provide data on planned consumption up to 20 years and allow the construction of an empirical impulse response function to positive, unexpected, and transitory income shocks of different sizes.
+The richness of the data enables us to determine whether the shape of the iMPC varies across socioeconomic groups, levels of income risk, and cash-on-hand, and macroeconomic and idiosyncratic uncertainty.

 Our examination provides several interesting findings.
-In the first year the iMPC from a hypothetical $\notin$ 1,000 prize is 26%, compared to 19% and 15% respectively for $\notin$ 10,000 and $\notin$ 50,000 wins.
-However, over the long run this pattern is reversed; the response to a small shock is weaker than the response to a larger shock which shows that shocks of different size induce different intertemporal consumption reallocations.
-Small shocks are likely to be consumed more immediately and result in a relatively small iMPC in later years.
-However, large shocks are smoothed over time, showing a lower short run impact but higher planned consumption in future years, assuming the absence of other shocks in later periods.
-The relation between the iMPC and the size of the shock adds an important and so far unexplored dimension of iMPC heterogeneity, and has implication for models with precautionary saving and liquidity constraints.
-A relatively small positive income shock generates a large short run consumption response for the fraction of the population that is liquidity constrained or myopic.
-A large shock is more likely to overcome these constraints, implying a lower iMPC in the current period but a higher iMPC in subsequent periods.
+In the first year the iMPC from a hypothetical $\in 1,000$ prize is 28%, compared to 19% and 15% respectively for $\in 10,000$ and $\in 50,000$ wins.
+In the following periods this pattern is reversed.
+The response to a small shock is weaker than the response to a larger shock showing that shocks of different size induce different intertemporal consumption reallocations.
+Small shocks are likely to be consumed more immediately, resulting in a relatively small iMPC in later years.
+Large shocks are smoothed over time, showing a lower short run impact but higher planned consumption in future years, assuming the absence of other shocks in later periods.
+In all cases, the bulk of the consumption response is concentrated in the initial periods: the first two years in the case of the $\in 1,000$ win, four to five years in the case of the larger win amounts.